-Parents can now pay online for their child's breakfasts and lunches through www.schoolcafe.com.
+Parents may pay online for their child's breakfasts and lunches through www.schoolcafe.com.
 Please log on and register your child.
-There is a small transaction fee to sign up for payments.
+There is a small transaction fee per transaction.

 School Breakfast Program:

 Breakfast is served during the half hour prior to the start of each school day.
 Pupils select from a variety of hot entrees, cereal, bread and grain products, fruit, juice, and low-fat white milk.
 Pupils eligible for a free or reduced-price lunch are also eligible for a free or reduced-price breakfast.
 The full cost of a breakfast is \$1.50.
 Prepayment may also be made at a weekly rate of \$7.50.